prosyslab/bayesmith-artifact/README.md

   In the case of `sort`, it takes about 30 min. to finish.
   Running all benchmarks takes about 2 hours to complete.

-  The shipped Datalog rules for pre-refined models are located in the following paths:
+  The shipped Datalog rules for refined models are located in the following paths:
   - Interval analysis: `~/bayesmith/datalog/BufferOverflow.unroll.dl`
   - Taint analysis: `~/bayesmith/datalog/IntegerOverflow.unroll.dl`